Don Winslow: Writing process

 Winslow said he writes from 5:30 a.m. to 10 a.m. and then hikes six or seven miles before returning to work.
 He typically works on two books at a time, moving to the other when work on the first stalls.
 He said the longest he has gone without writing after a book is completed was five days.
 He has described writing as "an addiction".

 The time it takes him to write a book varies.
 The Death and Life of Bobby Z was written on the train between Dana Point, California and Los Angeles, one chapter per trip.
 The Power of the Dog took six years to research and write, including a trip to Mexico to interview people with similar experiences as the book's characters.

 Personal life

 Winslow's career as an investigator often took him to California to look into arson cases, as his storytelling skills helped explain cases to juries.
 In the mid-1990s, he moved to California with his wife, Jean, and their infant son, Thomas, and continued writing.
 They currently split their time between Julian, California, and Rhode Island.

+Winslow is an avid bird watcher.